Clan Rising

 What does the surname Petersen mean?

-'Son of Peter' — the formal Peter, against the homely Peder of Pedersen.
+'Son of Peter', the formal Peter, against the homely Peder of Pedersen.
 Both are the apostle's rock; the spelling marks the bookish form.
 Petersen keeps the churchly Peter where Pedersen wears the everyday Peder, and the two spellings divide the apostle's name into two common Danish surnames.

-Is Petersen a Danish surname?
+Is Petersen Danish or Norwegian?

 How old is the Petersen surname?